PhoenixBlade15/SuranSort/README.txt

 will run.

 Be sure to keep Main.py and Sort.py in the same folder as each other otherwise the code will not work.
+With this version automated testing is on.
+Must keep the "Sort Me.txt" file in the same folder as the Main.py.